hibernator11/Fellowship-Institute-of-Contemporary-History-Slovenia-2026/README.md

 - API access
 - Integration with European infrastructures (e.g., ECCCH and EOSC)
 - Open Access practices: Zenodo, Social Sciences and Humanities Open Marketplace, OpenAIRE
+- Measure the quality of the data available and generated

 ## References